Thelittlechicken/oc34n-r2/README.md

 # oc34n-r2
+## THIS TOOL IS LICENSED UNDER GPLv3, WE WILL DMCA YOU IF YOU USE IT WITHOUT FOLLOWING THE CONDITIONS OF GPLv3.

 New and refined tool for Factory Activation.
 Made with Oc34n's activation server in mind (https://oc34n.pw)

-A GUI tool written in C# using .NET Framework with the purpose of activating the device with MobileDevice
+Written in C# using .NET Framework with the purpose of activating the device with MobileDevice

 # Credits:

 BlueDog (AKA B1on1cDog or TheLittleChicken): Author of the tool, most of the code and functions used.